keptn/lifecycle-toolkit/docs/blog/posts/using-keptn-analyses-in-argo-workflows.md

 - The error rate of the demo service

-Below are the `AnalysisValueTemplate` definitions, as well as the `KeptnMetricsProvider` which points to the Prometheus API inside our cluster:
+Below are the `AnalysisValueTemplate` definitions, as well as the `KeptnMetricsProvider` resource that points to the Prometheus API inside our cluster:

 ```yaml